harshnandan-works/technical-writing-samples/01-mcp-quickstart-sample.md

 Before you start, make sure you have:

-- **Python 3.11 or higher** installed (`python --version` to check)
+- **Python 3.11 or higher** installed (Run `python --version` in your environment to check)
 - **Claude Desktop** installed and signed in
 - A terminal and a text editor

-- No prior MCP experience needed — this guide assumes zero background beyond basic Python
+That's it!
+No prior MCP experience needed.
+This guide assumes zero background beyond basic Python

 We'll use **FastMCP**, a Python library that handles the protocol details for you so you can focus on what your tool actually does.